chapmancl/mongo-examples/mcpclient/README.md

 1. Copy or create a `settingsairbnb.py` file with your configuration:
    - AWS region settings
-   - MongoDB MCP server connection details
+   - MongoDB MCP server connection details mongo_mcp is for the basic client, mongo_mcp_root is for the dynamic multi-mcp endpoint system.
    - Bedrock model ID

 Example `settingsairbnb.py`: